His Clear, passionate voice captures the spirit of Brazil

 His musical influences are of equal parts.
 Firstly, Nascimento combines a unique international vision via jazz, rock, and the world.
 Secondly, he remains introspectively Brazilian; a result of putting down roots in the rich, red soil of his hometown of Belo Horizonte.

-2022 is a milestone year for Milton Nascimento.
-It brings the 50th anniversary of the Clube da Esquina album, one of Brazil’s greatest recordings.
-It salutes his musical career of 60 years.
+2022 was a milestone year for Milton Nascimento.
+It brought the 50th anniversary of the Clube da Esquina album, one of Brazil’s greatest recordings.
+And 60 years for his musical career.

-Finally, 2022 marks Milton Nascimento’s final concert tour, across Brazil, the United States, and select European venues.
+2022 also saw Milton Nascimento’s final concert tour, across Brazil, the United States, and select European venues.

 Putting Down Musical Roots